 Measures and review of the implementation

-On the basis of the assessment of the equality conditions that has been carried out, the employer and the employee representatives agree on the measures which are required to promote gender equality and which they have planned to launch or implement during the following phase.
+On the basis of the assessment of the equality conditions that has been carried out, the employer and the employee representatives agree on the measures which are required to promote gender equality and to achieve equality in pay and which they have planned to launch or implement during the following phase.
 The most important stages of the equality planning is going through the assessment of the equality conditions in the workplace and agreeing on measures.

-The prevention of discrimination based on gender identity and gender expression must also be taken into account.
+The prevention of discrimination based on gender identity or gender expression must also be taken into account when planning the measures.

 The measures that are included in the plan should be concrete and realistic.
 It is also important that the implementation of the measures can be monitored.
 A schedule should be agreed for the implementation, and it should be decided which parties are responsible for the measures.
 Usually the responsibility for the implementation of measures lies primarily with the manager responsible for the area in question.
 Implementing the measures included in the plan should be included in the managers' performance targets.

 The plan can contain both short and long term goals.
 As equality planning is an ongoing process, it is best to focus on a few areas of development at a time.
 Regarding large challenges it is useful to agree on smaller partial goals and create a schedule for achieving these.